e2b-dev/awesome-ai-agents/README.md

 </details>

 ## [PromethAI](https://github.com/topoteretes/PromethAI-Backend)

-Personalized AI assistant that helps with nutrition and other goals
+AI agent that helps with nutrition and other goals

 <details>